Generous benefactors enable the Theological School to offer scholarships and other forms of financial assistance to students of the School.

 Trinity offers at least two scholarships for students studying at the University of Divinity.
 Living on campus provides a wonderful opportunity to be formed in Christian ministry in a stimulating, supportive environment.
 Applicants wil be expected to be studying full time and to contribute actively to the Chapel and worship life of the College.
 For consideration, please submit a resume with a covering letter, along with a recommendation from your parish minister, to the Registrar of the Theological School.
 Nominations are reviewed by the Dean of the Theological School then sent to the Dean of the Residential College.
 You will also need to apply for residence at a University of Melbourne College.

 - The Geoff and Edith Pitcher Scholarships (2013)

 - The Rosemary Young Scholarship (2014) for female students only.

 Applications for all scholarships and studentships are called for in November each year.
 If you will be unable to study without financial assistance, you should write to the Registrar at the earliest opportunity to place your name on the list for consideration.

 Studentships for Ordinands

-Trinity has several funds availlable to assist in the training of candidates for ordained ministry.
-In general these funds are not distrubuted to individual students, but are designed to offset the cost of fees for the Formation Program and other non-university training that is undertaken at Trinity.
+Trinity has several funds available to assist in the training of candidates for ordained ministry.
+In general, these funds are not distributed to individual students as financial support, but are designed to offset the cost of fees for the Formation Program and other non-university training that is undertaken at Trinity.
 These funds include:

-- The Florinda Anderson Studentship (1926) for the education of derving students from the Diocese of Ballarat
+- The Florinda Anderson Studentship (1926) for the education of deserving students from the Diocese of Ballarat

-- The Bishop's Studentship (1878) for the promotion of learning amongst candidates for Holy Orders from the Diocese of Melbourne, preferably later-year students who have passed Greek
+- The Bishop's, Payne, Rupertswood and Florence Stanbridge (1878) studentships for the promotion of learning amongst candidates for Holy Orders from the Diocese of Melbourne (preferably later-year students who have passed Greek)

 - The Nigel and Margery Herring Studentship (2011) for a candidate for ordination with financial need.